-Graduate Lounge: Located in the School of Human Evolution and Social Change Building, Room 111, this room provides a space where graduate students can socialize or study while on campus.
+Graduate Lounge: Located in the School of Human Evolution and Social Change Building in Room 111, this room provides a space where graduate students can socialize or study while on campus.
 The lounge has tables and chairs for studying, couches for relaxing and refrigerators for food.
 In addition, informal collaborative meetings are conducted here.

-Graduate Town Halls: Each semester, SHESC holds Graduate Town Halls, which serve a dual purpose.
+Graduate Town Halls: Each semester, SHESC holds a Graduate Town Hall, which serves a dual purpose.
 They provide an open forum for graduate students to ask questions or raise concerns directly to the school's directorate, while also providing the opportunity for the directorate to update graduate students on important trends, policies and issues affecting their academic career, research and teaching.
 AAGS approach representatives are another resource for students.
 They can address concerns and help bring them directly to the appropriate individuals.